aayushsoni4/Machine-Learning-Algos-from-Scratch/README.md

 5. [Perceptron](https://github.com/aayushsoni4/Machine-Learning-Algos-from-Scratch/tree/main/Neural%20Network) - Perceptron is a binary linear classifier used for supervised learning of binary classifiers.
 It is one of the simplest neural network architectures and forms the basis for more complex models.

+6. [Decision Tree](https://github.com/aayushsoni4/Machine-Learning-Algos-from-Scratch/tree/main/Decision%20Tree) - Decision Tree is a versatile supervised learning algorithm that recursively partitions the data based on feature values, forming a tree-like structure.
+It's widely used for both classification and regression tasks, providing interpretable and easy-to-understand models suitable for various domains such as finance, healthcare, and marketing.

 Each algorithm is implemented in Python and meticulously documented to facilitate comprehension of both the code and the underlying principles.

 ## Usage